Bo Pelini: Nebraska Cornhuskers (HC)

+2008 season

 Nebraska opened up with 3 straight wins against Western Michigan Broncos, San Jose State Spartans, and New Mexico State Aggies.
 Bo Pelini's arrival saw a renewed interest and optimism in Nebraska football, as evidenced by their record Pay-Per View buys.

 Nebraska then proceeded to lose a close game to Virginia Tech Hokies, and then suffered the worst home loss in school history to the Missouri Tigers 52–17 the next week.
 The first road game of the season produced a loss to the Texas Tech Red Raiders in overtime despite giving up 8.77 yards per play.
 Then the Huskers traveled to Ames, Iowa and beat a 2–10 Iowa State Cyclones.
 They came back home and won against the Baylor Bears.
 Pelini's Huskers then lost on the road the following week to the Oklahoma Sooners by a score of 62–28, where Oklahoma scored 35 straight before Nebraska answered.
 By halftime, the score was 49–14.
 This game marked the first time Pelini went up against Bob Stoops whom he formerly worked under as defensive coordinator for the Sooners in 2004.
 This game also marks the most points ever scored against Nebraska in a single quarter.

 On November 8, Bo Pelini's Nebraska Cornhuskers won against the Kansas Jayhawks, making them bowl eligible.
 The 9–4 season was capped by a 26–21 victory over the Clemson Tigers at the 2009 Gator Bowl, played only days after Pelini returned from his father's funeral service in Ohio.

 Pelini's 2008 regular season record of 9–4 was the highest among all 28 Division I FBS teams with new head coaches and staffs that year.
 This performance was rewarded in March 2009 when his salary was increased from $1.1 to $1.8 million.
 Pelini's contract ran until February 2014.